manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 Holly Dickson is concerned that some users at Adatum may require education about phishing attacks.
 As part of her pilot project, Holly has decided to use the Microsoft 365 Attack Simulator to determine her users' susceptibility to phishing attacks.

-### Task 1: Enable Multi-factor Authentication for the Global Admin
+### Task 1: Enable Multifactor Authentication for the Global Admin
-To use Microsoft's Attack Simulator to simulate a phishing attack, you must first enable Multi-Factor Authentication (MFA) for either your entire organization or for just the Global admin who will run the simulator.
+To use Microsoft's Attack Simulator to simulate a phishing attack, you must first enable Multifactor Authentication (MFA) for either your entire organization or for just the Global admin who will run the simulator.
 For her pilot project, Holly does not want to set up MFA for all the Adatum users at this point in time; therefore, she will enable MFA for her user account only, and then after she finishes running the Attack Simulator, she will turn MFA back off.

 **Important:** To implement MFA, you will need to use your mobile phone to receive a verification code so that you can enter it into your tenant as a second form of authentication.
 If you do not have a phone, you will have to skip this lab.
 If this is the case, notify your instructor, who can potentially partner you with another student to follow along through this lab.

 1. Switch to the **LON-CL1** VM, where you should still be logged in as the **Admin** account.
 If necessary, log in as the **Admin** with a password of **Pa55w.rd**.

 2. In your **Edge** browser, you should still be logged into Microsoft 365 as Holly Dickson.
-Select the tab containing the **Microsoft 365 Security** center, which should still be open from the Safe Links lab that you just completed.
+If you have a tab open containing the **Microsoft 365 Security** center, then select it now.
+Otherwise, open a new tab and enter the following URL in the address bar: **https://security.microsoft.com**

-3. In the **Microsoft 365 Security** center, in the left-hand navigation pane under **Email and collaboration**, select **Attack simulation training**.
+3. In the **Microsoft 365 Security** center, in the left-hand navigation pane under the **Email & collaboration** group, select **Attack simulation training**.

 4. On the **Attack Simulation taining** page, scroll down to see the four types of attacks that you can simulate.
 Also note the warning message that indicates you must enable multi-factor authentication (MFA) to schedule or terminate attacks.
 This is required because the system wants to confirm your credentials before you conduct a simulated attack.
 In the upcoming steps, you will enable MFA for Holly and then perform a phishing attack.